Rashi237/Bits_CloudComputing_Assignment/README.md

 # Bits_CloudComputing_Assignment
-This is the repository for BITS Pilani Batch for cloud computing assignment CloudComputing Assignment
+This is the repository for BITS Pilani Batch for Cloud Computing Assignment
 -------------------------
 Due Feb 5 by 23:59
 Points 20